-- 1. Does the court in Liu v.
-Mar properly distinguish the Supreme Court's decision in Vaden v.
+1. Does the Court's opinion in Badgerow properly distinguish its prior decision in Vaden v.
 Discover Bank (in § 4.07)?
 As the court notes, the language of Sections 9 and 10 of the FAA is different from the language of Section 4 relied on in Vaden.
-But the FAA certainly contemplates that a party that brings a petition to compel arbitration in a federal court can go back to that court to seek confirmation of the award effectively extending the look-through approach to such actions.
-Why should the result be different if no petition to compel arbitration was filed in the first place? - 2.
-If the Supreme Court were to reject manifest disregard of the law as a ground for vacating awards under the FAA, what bases for subject matter jurisdiction over petitions to vacate are available under Liu v.
-Mar? - 3.
-The circuits are split on whether the Vaden approach applies under sections 9 and 10 of the FAA-i.e., on whether Liu v.
-Mar is correctly decided:
+But the FAA certainly contemplates that a party that obtains a stay of a case in federal court can go back to that court to seek confirmation of the award-effectively basing subject matter jurisdiction in the vacatur action on the basis for jurisdiction in the original lawsuit.
+Why should the result be different if no case was filed in federal court in the first place?